Idaho Car Insurance Requirements and Laws

 Uninsured/Underinsured motorist coverage

 Uninsured and uninsured car insurance pays the victim directly when the party at fault doesn’t have sufficient insurance coverage.
 It is a way for a driver to elect coverage to protect against another driver not having enough coverage to pay damages.
-When a driver purchases their required coverage, the insurance company must offer uninsured/underinsured coverage, too.
+When a driver purchases their required coverage, the insurance company must also offer uninsured/underinsured coverage.
 A driver who chooses not to have it must specifically reject it.

 Collision insurance coverage